davidthewatson/davidthewatson.github.io/dw/index.md

 </table>
 <p>
 <ul>
+<li>Research related disciplines at the intersection of academia, industry, and government</li>
 <li>Worked as a member of the Emerging Technology group which became the AI division</li>
 <li>Projects included Artificial Intelligence, High Performance Computing, Human Computer Interaction</li>
 </ul>